-All undergraduate students in degree programs must conform to the Undergraduate Residence Requirement (see page 22).
+All undergraduate students in degree programs must conform to the Undergraduate Residence Requirement (see page 23).
 Full-time registration for all undergraduate degree-seeking students is three or more units of credit.

-Tuition: each quarter \$12,252

-A student who takes more than four units of credit in a quarter will be subject to an overload charge if these credits are used to accelerate graduation.
-See the Undergraduate Residence Requirement for more complete information.
+Tuition: each quarter A student who takes more than four units of c in a quarter will be subject to an overload char these credits are used to accelerate graduation the Undergraduate Residence Requirement for more complete information.
+Acceleration tuition: each course, each quarter ge if .
+See

-Acceleration tuition: each course, each quarter \$3,063
+Acceleration tuition. each course, each quarter ФЭ,17Т

-Undergraduate Tuition:

-Nondegree-Seeking Students and Exceptions Full-time tuition: three or four courses each quarter \$12,252
+Undergraduate Tuition: Nondegree-Seeking Students and Exceptions Full-time tuition: three or four courses each quarter \$12,696

-Registration exceptions (less than full-time or more than four units): each course, each quarter \$4,361
+Registration exceptions (less than full-time or mo

+than four units): each course, each quarter \$4,518

-Required for all students unless they have \$2,360
+Service Fees Student Hospitalization Plan Required for all students unless they have equivalent hospitalization coverage \$2,360

-equivalent hospitalization coverage

-Study abroad administrative fee (not refundable)

-Non-Northwestern summer 2007 study abroad \$725
+Study abroad administrative fee (not refundable) Non-Northwestern summer study abroad \$750

-Term fee (semester or quarter) \$2,200
+Term fee (semester or quarter) \$2,265

-Annual fee (academic or calendar year) \$3,600
+Annual fee (academic or calendar year) \$3,700

 Tuition deposit fee \$400

-Required for each new undergraduate

-student; applied on the first tuition bill

-and not refundable
+Required for each new undergraduate student; applied on the first tuition bill and not refundable

 Application fee (not refundable) \$65

 Returned check service fee \$35

+Replacement WildCARD fee \$15

+Transcript fee \$5

+Makeup laboratory time, breakage fee varies

 Other Fees

 Late registration fee \$25

 If fee is billed \$30

-For registering at other than the scheduled times Retroactive registration fee \$225 For registering for a term after the last day of classes for that term
+For registering at other than the scheduled tir

+Retroactive registration fee \$225

+For registering for a term after the last day

+of classes for that term

 Housing deposit fee \$200

 Late payment penalty fee \$100

-Associated Student Government \$46

-Activity fee, each quarter

-Athletic events fee \$33
+Associated Student Government Activity fee, each quarter Athletic events fee \$46 \$27

-Student Health fee For new students
+Student Health fee \$37 \$67

+For new students φυ/
-Dependent Hospitalization Plan Contact Student Health Office

-Field trip fee varies
+Dependent Hospitalization Plan Contact Student Health Office Field trip fee varies

-For courses in which field trips are required to earn credit
+For courses in which field trips are required to earn credit .
+41103